achrinza/strong-type/README.md

 }

 /*
-will fail because this is STRONG-type, a generatorFunction is explicitly a GeneratorFunction, and not a Function
+will fail because this is @achrinza/strong-type, a generatorFunction is explicitly a GeneratorFunction, and not a Function
 */